Pandava Thoothar Perumal Temple: History

-The temple is considered one of three oldest Vishnu temples in Kanchipuram, the other two being Ulagalantha Perumal Temple and Yathothkari Perumal Temple.
+The temple is considered one of three oldest Vishnu temples in Kanchipuram; The other two are Ulagalantha Perumal Temple and Yathothkari Perumal Temple.
 The temple is originally believed to be built during the period of Pallavas.
 The temple has a set of inscriptions associated with Cholas.
 A record of the Chola king, Rajakesari Varaman alais Kulothunga Chola I, dated in his fifth year.
 Records that a merchant provided the temple with a flower garden and purchased from the village of Ovirukkai some lands for the benefit of the gardeners.
 The cost of the 2,000 kulis(tax-free) was 11 kalanjus equal in finesse of Madhuranthaka madai and the assembly could not levy in consequences vellikasu, nirallai, silvari, sorumattu etc. The south wall of the temple has inscriptions of Kulothunga Chola I, dated in his 39th year.
 Records gift of two kalanjus and two manjadi by a merchant to the pujari (temple priest) who were to supply two malis of curd daily.
 There are inscriptions on the base of the western wall of the central shrine from the period of Rajadhiraja Chola II (1166-78 CE) indicating gifts of 32 cows for lighting lamps of the temple.